GerritCodeReview/k8s-gerrit/helm-charts/gerrit-slave/README.md

     `gerrit-slave`.
 Only change this, if you decide to use a different database or changed the default settings for the mysql-chart.

+    With newer versions of the MySQL-driver used by Gerrit, using SSL-encrypted communication with the database is enforced by default.
+This can be deactivated by setting the `useSSL=false`-option.
+To do that in Gerrit, the database-URL has to be provided manually:
+    `url = jdbc:mysql://<db-host>:<db-port>/<db-name>?nullNamePatternMatchesAll=true&useSSL=false`

 - `httpd.listenURL`

     This has to be set to `proxy-http://*:8080/` or `proxy-https://*:8080`,